chuchi-chaschtli/King-of-the-Hill/README.md

 Issues:
 * For bugs, please include steps to reproduce the problem, stack-traces (error-logs in console) if available, and a thorough explanation of the bug.
-* For features, please be clear on what you wish included.
+* For features, please be clear on what you wish included in the plugin.
-*